-3. Junior Year
+Junior Year

 - a.
 Complete designated junior year professional sequence. - b.
-Maintain the required academic average with no more than one D in the professional sequence. - Maintain an acceptable record in the Catawba College student discipline file as well as an acceptable criminal background history. - d.
+Maintain the required academic average with no more than one D in the professional sequence. - c.
+Maintain an acceptable record in the Catawba College student discipline file as well as an acceptable criminal background history. - d.
+Take appropriate specialty area tests required for licensure in North Carolina.
+Consult with the Department of Teacher - e.
+Education regarding testing requirements. - f.
 Apply and be admitted to student teaching.
-Application for admission to student teaching must be made between January 15 and February 28 of the year before the student teaching is to take place.
+Application for admission to student teaching must be made - g. between January 15 and February 28 of the year before the student teaching is to take place.
 Student teaching for some licensure areas is offered in the Fall semester only.
 Any student who plans to student teach should check with the Department of Teacher Education to be certain when student teaching will be offered for a particular specialization.

-4. Senior Year
+Senior Year

 - a.
 Enroll in student teaching and EDUC 4500 Professional Leadership Seminar. - b.
-Take appropriate specialty area tests required for licensure in North Carolina.
+Take remaining tests required for licensure in North Carolina.
 Consult with the Department of Teacher Education regarding testing requirements. - c.
 Complete an electronic professional portfolio.